Home

 Hôtel de Ville is the center of the municipal government, the City Hall of Paris.

-The large Place Hotel de Ville in front of the building undergoes many transformations during the year.
 In winter, an ice-rink is installed and during summer it is made into beach-volleyball courts for Paris Plage, Paris Beach, a very popular event, inaugurated by Mayor Bertrand Delanoë, which has inspired similar events in capital cities around Europe.

 Originally called the Place de Grève, it was a gently, sloping beach which served as the first river port in Paris for the unloading of wheat and wood and other goods.
 Along with the selling and transporting of these materials, the Place became a place of hiring, of labor disputes and of airing civic grievances.
 Today, the French word "greve", originally meaning a flat, sandy or gravely river or sea shore, now also means a labor strike.
 Place de Grève was also used for public executions.